janmax/Hallgrim/README.md

 ### TODO

 * Add a more description / documentation.
-* Add more functionality (numeric gap, multiple answers per gap, alignment)
+* Add more functionality (multiple answers per gap, alignment)
 * Make parsers more robust.
 * Create whole test object with questions for direct import.
 Create two versions (one for internal use and one for the test.)